A logo of a casino chip

 Description automatically generated

-Brief History of Vision Measurement
+Brief History of Historic Vision Measurement

 Thousands of years ago, visual clarity (acuity) was defined by the ability to see the nighttime gap between two of the smaller stars in the handle of the Big Dipper constellation.